Skip to main content Skip to search Skip to header Skip to footer

 • When you are sharing a physical healing, it typically needs to have taken place at least a year ago, though in some cases a shorter or longer time frame is appropriate.

-• Testimonies should be told in first person.
+• Testimonies should be your own healing experience, told in first person.

 • Please indicate that the healing is complete.